Twixes/adder/README.md

 # Adder

 A simple project for adding and calculating expressions of the form `Axᵃ + Bxᵇ + ...`.
 Written in TypeScript, linted with ESLint.
 Express.js server.
-Mocha tests.
+Mocha + SuperTest tests.

 ## Getting up and running